+'''

 make figures

 source("./make_figures.R")

 '''

 Not only is that easier for others to run, you now have a single script that makes your analytic workflow much clearer.
-Note that there are other ways to do something like this, such as using makefiles7, though using only R works pretty well.
+Note that there are other ways to do something like this, such as using makefiles (here's an example for one of my projects), but using only R will work pretty well.